He fled the war twice: the story of a 70-year-old displaced man whose ancient car broke down in Kyiv – video

-Kyiv patrol police shared the story of a 70-year-old displaced man from Donetsk Oblast who tried to leave Chernihiv Oblast on his own in an old car to reach a safer place.
-His overloaded vehicle broke down on the way.
+Kyiv patrol police have shared the story of a 70-year-old displaced man from Donetsk Oblast who tried to leave Chernihiv Oblast for a safer place on his own in an old car, only for his overloaded vehicle to break down on the way.

 Source: Kyiv Police

-Details: Police officers helped the elderly man reach a car service so that he could continue his journey.
+Details: Police officers helped the elderly man to reach a car service so that he could continue on his journey.

 According to Kyiv police, the man had been living in Donbas with his wife.
-When hostilities escalated, they moved to Chernihiv Oblast.
-However, as a result of a Russian attack, the woman was killed.
+When the hostilities intensified, they moved to Chernihiv Oblast in Ukraine's north.
+But then the man's wife was killed in a Russian attack.

-The man was confused and distressed, as the car could no longer move.
+The man was confused and distressed because the car would no longer move.
 A passerby noticed him on the streets of the capital and called the police for help.

-Patrol officers spoke with the man and supported him.
-Together, they towed the car to a repair shop so he could fix it.
+Patrol officers spoke with the man and offered him support.
+Together, they towed the car to a repair shop so that he could have it fixed.

 Support Ukrainska Pravda on Patreon!